-Furthermore, Perlmutter states a ketogenic diet also reduces amyloid in the brain (a protein that builds up in the arteries in the brain that is associated with Alzheimer’s and other related conditions involving cognitive decline), increases production of glutathione (a vital antioxidant for the brain), stimulates mitochondrial growth and increases metabolic efficiency.
+Furthermore, Perlmutter states a ketogenic diet also reduces amyloid in the brain (a protein that builds up in the arteries in the brain that is associated with Alzheimer’s and other related conditions involving cognitive decline), increases the production of glutathione (a vital antioxidant for the brain), stimulates mitochondrial growth and increases metabolic efficiency.

 In one study of Parkinson’s patients, they experienced symptom improvement that was comparable to drugs and surgery after being on a ketogenic diet for less than a month.
-Coconut oil is also being used very successfully for improving cognitive function in Alzheimer’s patient due to its high level of MCT (medium chain triglycerides) that are rapidly converted into beta-hydroxybutyrate.
+Coconut oil is also being used very successfully for improving cognitive function in Alzheimer’s patients due to its high level of MCT (medium-chain triglycerides) that are rapidly converted into beta-hydroxybutyrate.

 In Primal Body Primal Mind, Nora Gedgaudas explains that a ketogenic diet was the primary method of treatment for epilepsy prior to the appearance of the drug Dilantin in 1938.
 Furthermore, Nora states that ketones are a “far less damaging source of energy, far more stabilizing, and less excitatory” than glucose, and recent research suggests that “the more you use ketones for energy in your lifetime as opposed to glucose the longer and healthier you will live.”
 Like many others, she also reinforces the point that a ketogenic diet improves the performance of mitochondria (what produces energy), and increases energy levels.
 Nora also quotes Gary Taubes who is quoting Dr. Richard Veech, a researcher at the United States National Institutes of Health, stating that he would argue that ketosis is the “normal state of man.”

 As a matter of fact, we all begin our lives in a state of mild ketosis if we are breastfed as nature intended us to be because as newborns we are supposed to be relying on mother’s milk for our diet, which is rich in fat and ketogenic.
 The human body does not run on carbohydrates unless carbohydrates are introduced into the diet.